John Worboys: 2007

-Victim 4

-29 June

-During the early hours of the morning, Worboys picked up a young office worker in Regent Street, offering to take her to her home address in Tufnell Park.
-The woman drank champagne and remembers Worboys forcibly kissing her, but nothing more.
+In the early morning of 29 June, Worboys picked up a young office worker along Regent Street, offering to take her to her home address in Tufnell Park.
+She could only recall during testimony that she drank 'champagne' that Worboys had given her and that he forcibly kissed her.
 However, the following day, she noticed bruises on her legs.

-Victim 5

-Unknown date in July

-The victim was drugged, but remembers nothing more.

-Victim 6

-26 July
+The fifth victim only recalled during testimony that she was drugged on an unknown date in July 2007.

-Carrie Symonds (who later withdrew her right to anonymity), was a first year student at Warwick University.
-After a night out in Fulham, she had been waiting at a bus stop on King's Road, when Worboys pulled up at the stop.
-With Symonds only having £5, Worboys accepted this as payment, due to Symonds living in the same direction as he.
-Offered alcohol, Symonds sensed danger, instead pouring the Champagne on the floor of the taxi.
-Worboys propositioned Symonds to perform a sex act on him for £350, which she refused, before he joined her in the back of the taxi.
-It was here where Worboys offered £50 for her to drink a glass of vodka.
-Symonds took a shot of vodka and later recalled that from that point on, she couldn't remember what happened.
+A first-year student at Warwick University, Carrie Symonds (who later withdrew her right to anonymity), spent the night of 26 July 2007 out in Fulham.
+Whilst she was waiting for a bus home at a bus stop on King's Road, Worboys stopped and offered to take her home in his cab.
+She told him she only had £5 with her.
+He offered to accept this amount as payment, as he lived in the same area as her and was already heading that way.

+When offered alcohol, Symonds sensed danger and poured the 'champagne' on the floor of the taxi.
+After propositioning Symonds to perform a sex act on him for £350, which she refused, Worboys joined her in the back of the taxi.
+He then offered to give her £50 if she would drink a shot of vodka.
+Symonds drank the vodka.
-Victim 7

-26 July
+In her testimony, she stated she could not recall what happened further to this.

-Having dropped Symonds at her address, Worboys attended Covent Garden, in the West End of London.
-Here, a 19-year-old Greenwich University student got into Worboys' taxi, where Worboys offered her a drink, which she accepted.
-After she'd had a drink, Worboys forced a pill into her mouth.
-The last thing she remembered was drinking in the back of the taxi, with no memory of anything else until the next day.
+After Symonds alighted at her address, Worboys drove to Covent Garden in the West End of London.
+A 19-year-old Greenwich University student boarded Worboys' taxi, where he offered her a drink that she accepted.
+After she had the drink, he forced a pill into her mouth.
+She last remembered drinking in the back of the taxi, with no memory of anything else until the next day.
 It was found that Worboys had sexually assaulted her whilst she was unconscious.
-The woman hadn't been drinking, however, by the time she returned to her home address, she appeared heavily intoxicated.
-Police seized CCTV from outside the student's halls of residence, which showed Worboys carrying the woman out of his taxi at 0430 BST, with the woman clearly unsteady on her feet, walking away from Worboys' cab and to where she lived.
+Police seized CCTV footage outside the student's halls of residence, which showed him carrying the unstable student out of his taxi at 0430 BST.

-27 July

-The morning after being assaulted, the woman found that her tampon was missing.
-She reported the incident to police and Worboys was arrested.
-Police seized CCTV from outside the student's halls of residence, which showed the woman clearly unsteady on her feet, walking away from Worboys' cab and to where she lived.
-The taxi's license plate is identified on CCTV and identifies Worboys.
-Despite reporting this to police, she didn't feel that her allegation was taken seriously, with an assumption that it couldn't have possibly been a black cab driver.